 Then choose Number from the Category list, choose the checkbox for Use 1000 Separator, and click twice on the down arrow to change 2 decimal places to 0 decimal places.
 Click OK to close the Format Cells dialog.
 It takes six clicks to create a simple number format with a comma as the thousands separator.
 That is why I despise the Comma icon: People who can live with right indents, parentheses, and zeros displayed as dashes can apply that style in one click, but people who just want a comma have to go through six clicks.

-The great news: There is a solution.
+The great news: There are two solutions.
 The bad news: Microsoft makes it hard to use the solution.
 The good news: If you add the solution to the Book.xltx file, the solution will become mostly permanent for all files that you create.
 Here is what you do:

 - While you are creating Book.xltx, as discussed in "Excel 2019 - Use Default Settings for All Future Workbooks"

 Open the Cell Styles gallery.
 Near the bottom, choose New Cell Style...

 - In the Style box that appears, type a descriptive name for your style, such as CommaGood.